Therapy HIPAA Hub

 Psychotherapy notes not separately stored

-The #1 Tech Compliance Gap for Solo Therapists
+The #1 Tech Compliance Gap for Solo Therapists in Los Angeles

 California adds CMIA on top of HIPAA — double liability for therapists

-SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform.
+SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform used by 225,000+ therapists.

 Trusted by 225,000+ Therapists — Recommended for Solo Therapist in Los Angeles

-SimplePractice is the #1 HIPAA-compliant practice management platform built specifically for therapists.
-Includes secure messaging, telehealth, billing, and a signed BAA — everything you need to stay compliant and protect your clients.
+SimplePractice is the #1 HIPAA-compliant practice management platform for therapists.
+Includes a signed BAA, encrypted messaging, telehealth, and full insurance billing.

-30-day free trial · No credit card required
+Limited-time summer offer · No credit card required for trial

 Need HIPAA-compliant email only?
 See Hushmail for Healthcare →

-Frequently Asked Questions
+Frequently Asked Questions — Solo Therapists in Los Angeles

 Does a solo therapist in Los Angeles need to comply with HIPAA?